Hansade2005/pixel-pilot/VERCEL_AUTH_SETUP.md

 ## 🔧 Vercel API Token Configuration

 Unlike GitHub, Vercel uses **API tokens** instead of OAuth for authentication.
-This guide explains how to set up Vercel authentication in your AI App Builder.
+This guide explains how to set up Vercel authentication in your PiPilot.

 ## 🚀 How Vercel Authentication Works